 - For the last three decades, the firm and its attorneys have advocated for the improvement of the securities arbitration process by commenting on a wide variety of issues pending before the Securities and Exchange Commission, FINRA and other state and federal authorities.

-- 4 attorneys that have served as lead counsel in arbitration hearings.
+- Each of our attorneys have served as lead counsel in arbitration hearings.

 - Representation of investors in disputes with financial institutions in 45 different states and on four continents (Europe, Asia, North and South America).